-Pictures in order: Ann Gover, Clare Ramsden, Kath Smith, Peter Wood, and Pippa Hutchins
+Pictures in order: Ann Gover, Clare Ramsden, Kath Smith, Peter Wood, Pippa Hutchins and Rachel Wood

-> Ann was married to Mike, a mathematician, for 49 years until he sadly died in 2010.
+Ann was married to Mike, a mathematician, for 49 years until he sadly died in 2010.

 When first married they lived in Ghana for nearly three years, Mike being seconded to the University and Ann, a teacher, set up the new University Nursery School.
 After returning to the UK and Yorkshire for 7 years, and now with two daughters, Catherine and Jane, they went to Malawi for two years where Ann was deputy Head of a school there.

 In 1984 they moved to Lothersdale, North Yorkshire, where they met Derek and Mary Wood, and later Mary asked for Kath and Ann's involvement in what was Nyakabungo Girls Scholarship Fund.
 Having lived and worked in Africa Ann was very aware of the immense value given to education and also the plight of women there.

 In 2013, Ann moved to a village in Oxfordshire to be near her daughters, and now is involved in a very lively village church and they have decided to give the money from their small change fund to NGSS.